ixanza/tranquility/README.md

 Download Size: 102GB
 Install Size: 129GB

-Tranquillity is a mid to high end list in terms of graphics.
+Tranquility is a mid to high end list in terms of graphics.
 A minimum of 6GB VRAM is required to play smoothly (60fps) on 1080p and 8GB VRAM to play smoothly (60fps) on 1440p

 I made this list with my specs in mind and I am able to get 60FPS (capped so my GPU doesn't work harder than it needs to) in Riverwood and Whiterun outdoors with Rudy ENB for Cathedral Weathers with these specs